cspdevs000/myparks-app/README.md

 you'll then need to set up your database, i recommend using the same name as the one contained in this repo's config.json. the command for this is `db:create myparks_dev`. run `sequelize db:migrate`, and then start the server with `node server.js`. you're ready to work!

-stretch goals to include "memory" elements to their visited parks which include anecdotes and images, as well as social functionality.
+stretch goals to include photo posts to their visited park memories as well as social functionality.

 ![wireframe](graphics/myParksWireframe.png)